Moein100/simpleApi/README.md

 First run `composer install`.</br>
 Then config your database in `.env` file.</br>
 after that generate key for your laravel application using: `php artisan key:generate`.</br>
-Then use `php artisan migrate:fresh --seed` to create tables and pre-populate them.
+Then use `php artisan migrate:fresh --seed` to create tables and pre-populate them.</br>
+`php artisan serve` and there you have it!
 ## Some discriptions
 There are 6 api routes in this project.
 ```